SAP-samples/btp-developer-guide-cap/documentation/eventing/develop/extend-app.md

       }
 ```

-5. Open `srv/processor-service.js` file and add the below code snippet to `init` method to set up an event listner for the BusinessPartnerChanged event
+4. Open the **srv/processor-service.js** file and add the following code snippet to the `init` method to set up an event listener for the BusinessPartnerChanged event:

 ```js
 this.messaging = await cds.connect.to('messaging');
     this.messaging.on('sap.s4.beh.businesspartner.v1.BusinessPartner.Changed.v1', async ({ event, data }) => await this.onBusinessPartnerChanged(event, data))
 ```

-6. In `srv/processor-service.js` add the a method to update the changed Business Partner
+5. In the **srv/processor-service.js** file, add the following method to update the changed Business Partner:

 ```js
 async onBusinessPartnerChanged(event, data){